eclipse-archived/codewind-docs/docs/_documentations/installoncloud.md

 ### Installing Che with deployment scripts

 If the Che operator was not used to install Eclipse Che, follow these steps instead.
-Otherwise skip this step:
+Otherwise skip these steps:

 1. Git clone the [Eclipse Che repository](https://github.com/eclipse/che).
 2. Enter the `cd` command to go to the `deploy/openshift` directory.